tenstorrent/tt-metal/README.md

 Note that the following installation methods are not officially supported and are under development:

 - [From a release wheel (Python, unstable)](#from-a-release-wheel-unstable)

+### A note about rebooting

+The full installation of accelerator-level and some host-level dependencies to use this software will require a large number of reboots.

+The minimum number of reboots you will require will be 2, for

+- Installing the kernel-mode driver.
+- Installing the first pass of hugepages changes.

+If you're using a Grayskull card, flashing the firmware with the required version will require another reboot.
+Wormhole doesn't have this requirement as you can use `tt-smi` to reset your card.

+If you're doing a full install on a Tenstorrent cloud machine and are planning to install WekaFS to use models along with the hugepages changes required to use WekaFS, you will require at least 2 more additional reboots.
+Because of the indeterminate nature of WekaFS, you may require more.

 ### Installing system-level dependencies